sara81a/Bypassing-SSL-Pinning-in-Flutter-Applications/README.md

 The Frida script used for bypassing SSL pinning is included in this repository:

 👉 `script.js`
+> Note: Replace PROXY_IP with Your local machine IP "
 ---

 ## ▶️ Run Script